uc-cdis/gen3-helm/docs/databases.md

 ```

-These values will then be used to provision databases for the environment.
+These values can then be used to provision and configure databases for the gen3 environment.

 ## Automatic database creation through jobs
-When deploying gen3 helm charts you need to specifiy a postgres server.
-For dev/CI environments an installation of postgres is included, and is not intended for use in production.

-We hihgly recommend the use of a managed postgres service such as RDS when deploying gen3 to cloud environments.

-The dev/ci postgres is deployed using this helm chart https://bitnami.com/stack/postgresql/helm

-If you set the `global.postgres.db_create` value to true, then a job is kicked off for each service that relies on postgres to provision databases.
+If you set the `global.postgres.dbCreate` value to true, then a job is kicked off for each service that relies on postgres to provision databases.

 This will kick off a [database creation job](../helm/common/templates/_db_setup_job.tpl)

 ## Database restoration.
+(BETA)
 There is a job to restore dummy data for Postgres and Elasticsearch to speed up setting up ephemeral enviornments for testing purposes, and to avoid running expensive ETL jobs in CI to have a fully featured gen3 environment

 In the future this job may be used to set up fully tested production environments, negating the need to run ETL in production, and have all your databases tested before doing a data-release.